Refer to the Quick Start Guide for help with creating key maps. This page gives more detail about every option.

 This will change the click type for a key in a sequence trigger.
 A parallel trigger key will not have the click type option because all the keys have the same click type.
 You will find the buttons to change a parallel trigger's click type above the trigger mode buttons as shown in the image at the top of this Trigger section.

-You can tap the 3 stacked dots to the right of the action's name to bring up the following menu.
+You can tap the pencil icon to the right of the action's name to bring up the following menu.

 Delay before next action (ms)